- CLASS: Mammalia (Mammals)

 Meerkats have scent pouches below their tails and rub these pouches on rocks and plants to mark their territory.
-The territories of different groups often overlap, resulting in constant disputes.
+The territories of different meerkat mobs often overlap, resulting in constant disputes.
 When the two groups meet for a face-off, the results can be tragic.
-Meerkats are vicious fighters that often kill each other in these skirmishes.
+Meerkats are aggressive fighters that often kill each other in these skirmishes.
 Knowing the high cost of an all-out war, they try to avoid serious conflict if possible.
 Usually, a lot of aggressive posturing and bluffing precedes any physical contact.
-These wars can look a bit like the human battles of yesteryear: both sides line up across a field and, at the right moment, charge forward with leaps and bounds, holding their tail rigid and straight up in the air.
+These wars can look a bit like the human battles of yesteryear: both sides line up across a field and, at the same moment, charge forward with leaps and bounds, holding their tail rigid and straight up in the air.
 Every third or fourth leap, they arch their back and thrust their rear legs backward like a bucking bronco.
 Whichever side has the most threatening display in their charge may “psych out” the opponents.
-Yet meerkats groups have been known to accept outside individuals into their mob, and they sometimes share their burrows with yellow mongooses.
+Yet meerkats mobs have been known to accept outside individuals into their mob, and they sometimes share their burrows with yellow mongooses Cynictis penicillata.

 Unfortunately for meerkats, they are a tasty treat for larger carnivores, especially jackals, eagles, and falcons.
 However, meerkats have developed a way to forage in relative safety: adults take turns acting as guard while the others can look for food without worries.
 The guard climbs to the highest rock, termite mound, or bush he or she can find, stands upright on two legs, and then announces the beginning of guard duty with a specialized call.
-A low, constant peeping, known as the watchman's song, is made when all is well.
+It makes a low, constant peeping, known as the "watchman's song," when all is well.